dave-f/png2bbc/README.md

 - Line.
 This is the default.
 Pixels are written out just as straight scanlines for normal sprite routines.
 - Preshifted.
 Pixels are written out as above, but preshifted copies are made which will insert the correct amount of empty pixels for the mode (e.g. in mode 5, 4 copies of the sprite are written out).
 Files are output with a number on the end to indicate the amount the sprite is shifted by.
 - Block.
 Pixels are packed into bytes for the required mode, and written out in blocks of 8 down, then another block of 8.
-This mimics the BBC Micro's character-based screen layout, so is handy for writing out graphics which are always drawn on character boundaries (e.g. tiles)
+This mimics the BBC Micro's character-based screen layout, so is handy for writing out graphics which are always drawn on character boundaries (e.g. tiles), or creating data which will be directly loaded to the screen.

+Instead of `CREATE-FILE` you can use `APPEND-FILE` which has the same syntax but appends data to a file rather than create a new one.
+This is useful if you want to keep graphics data together which is made from separate regions in the source image.

 ---